Misty Mountain Hop

-"Misty Mountain Hop" is a song by English rock band Led Zeppelin that was released in 1971 by Atlantic Records.
-The song appears on the band's untitled fourth album, and was released as the B-side to the single "Black Dog" and performed in most of the band's 1972 and 1973 concert tours.
-In 2019, Rolling Stone ranked the song number 10 on its list of the 40 greatest Led Zeppelin songs.
+"Misty Mountain Hop" is a song by the English rock band Led Zeppelin that was released in 1971 by Atlantic Records.
+The song appears on the band's untitled fourth album (referred to as Led Zeppelin IV), and was released as the B-side to the single "Black Dog" and performed in most of the band's 1972 and 1973 concert tours.
+In 2019, Rolling Stone ranked "Misty Mountain Hop" as number 10 on its list of the 40 greatest Led Zeppelin songs.

 Lyrics and recording

 The most common interpretation of the song's title involves a reference to the Misty Mountains in J. R. R. Tolkien's The Hobbit.
 The lyrics refer to the events of 7 July 1968 "Legalise Pot Rally" in Hyde Park, London, in which police made arrests for marijuana possession.
 The lyrics reflect Plant's quest for a better society, a place and time when hangups are replaced with individual freedom and a life of mutual support and rapport.

 The song was recorded at Headley Grange, a mansion where the band sometimes lived in Hampshire, England.